 She graduated from Clemson University with honors and the George Washington University Law School.

-Recent articles by Susan B. Hollinger:
+Recent articles and presentations by Susan B. Hollinger:

 New Post-Foreclosure Tenant Protections